boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~~
 {: #fig-end-to-end title="Segmentation of the Transport Network" artwork-align="center"}

-Resource synchronization for the realization of the Attachment Circuit:
+Resource synchronization for the realization of the AC:

 : The realization Attachment Circuit is made up of TN resources shared between the Customer Site Orchestration and the Provider Network Orchestration (i.e. NSC).
 More precisely, a PE and a CE connected via an AC must be
 provisionned with consistent dataplane and control plane network information (e.g.,  VLAN-
 ID and IP addresses/subnets or BGP AS).
 Hence, the realization of this